How many bad-ass Desi feminist activists can you name? If your answer is “not many,” we’re here to help.

 4. Sharmila Nair

 Indian fashion designer Sharmila Nair broke the mold when she not only booked two transgender models for her recent fashion line, she even designed the collection inspired by India’s transgender community.
 While hijra have a long history in India, the community is still very much marginalized and often shunned.
 Nair had heard about the Indian government’s steps forward to protect the rights of its transgender community, and Nair wanted to get involved as well.
 Nair’s fashion label Red Lotus is based out of Kerala.

 5. Pink Ladoo

 Their mission: “To eradicate gender-biased South Asian practices, customs and traditions.”
 Ladoo is a South Asian orange or yellow dessert made of flour, sugar, and other spices, served on special occasions such as Diwali, weddings, and births.
 But, traditionally, only the births of boys.
 Pink Ladoo is trying to change this sexist practice, and encourages South Asian families to start offering pink ladoos to celebrate births of girls in the community.
 Founded by Raj Khaira in September 2015 and inspired by her own sister’s birth, Pink Ladoo now has 28 team members working over three continents.
 And the movement continues to grow.

 6. Kamala Harris

 Kamala Harris is half-black and half-Indian, which makes her the first United States senator of Indian heritage — but also only the second African-American female senator.
 Harris won in a landslide against the Republican candidate Loretta Sanchez.
 Harris was the State Attorney General of California for six years, and her move to the Senate has many wondering whether she will be America’s first female president in the not-so-distant future.
-A fierce champion for the Black Lives Matter movement and LGBT equality, the fearless and outspoken Harris should be the face of the Democratic Party moving forward.
+The fearless and outspoken Harris should be the face of the Democratic Party moving forward.